TrustWeave Mental Model

 Key Characteristics:

-• All methods are suspend functions (coroutine-based)
+• Public operations are suspend functions (coroutine-based).

-• Configuration is done via DSL builders
+• Configuration is done via DSL builders.

 Example: